 The Limitation Act governs the time period for filing a court action and a claim before the arbitral tribunal.
-As per the said Act, the limitation period in relation to a breach of contract is three years from the date on which the breach occurs or the cause of action arises.
-The time period can be extended under certain circumstances, for instance, in the case of acknowledgment.
+The limitation period in relation to a breach of contract is three years from the date on which the breach occurs or the cause of action arises.
+The time period can be extended under certain circumstances, for instance, in the case of acknowledgment or part payment.